ansys/pyansys-heart/doc/source/getting-started/prerequisites.rst

 .. note::

-  Ansys Fluent is required for meshing.
-Also note that currently the postprocessor module is only compatible with Ansys DPF Servers 2024.1 (comes with the 2024 R1 installation), 2024.1rc1, and 2024.2rc0.
+  Fluent is required for meshing.
+Also note that currently the postprocessor module is only compatible with Ansys DPF Servers 2024.1 (comes with 2024 R1 installation), 2024.1rc1, and 2024.2rc0.
 Later versions are currently not supported.
-Hence, installing Ansys Fluent 2024 R1 is currently the most convenient.
+Hence installing Ansys Fluent 2024 R1 is the most convenient.

+  If you use a standalone version of the DPF Server, you must accept the DPF license terms <https://dpf.docs.pyansys.com/version/stable/getting_started/licensing.html>_ by setting this environment variable ``ANSYS_DPF_ACCEPT_LA`` to ``Y``.